shakefu/humbledb/docs/tutorial.rst

    doc._id # ObjectId(...)

 Introspecting Documents
 -----------------------

 Sometimes it's useful to be able to introspect a document schema to find out what attributes or keys are mapped.
-To do this, HumbleDB provides two methods, :meth:`Document.mapped_keys` and :meth:`Document.mapped_attributes`.
+To do this, HumbleDB provides two methods, :meth:`~humbledb.document.Document.mapped_keys` and :meth:`~humbledb.document.Document.mapped_attributes`.
 These methods will return all the mapped dictionary keys and document attributes, respectively, excluding the ``_id`` key/attribute.

 .. rubric:: Example: Introspecting documents